The ESAIC Train the Trainer Course

 The course is delivered as a series of presentations, and workshops.
 It is highly interactive and much of the work is done by students, facilitated by the faculty.
 Each individual will make 2 formal presentations of an anaesthetic case, and will receive feedback on a one to one basis on their performance.
 The course is limited to 20 places.

-About the Teach the Teacher Course
+About the Train the Trainer Course

 To share knowledge and inspire participants to become educators and leaders who strive for improvement in anaesthesiology education.